rishabhjoshi/Info-Retrieval-System/readme.md

 Give credits where they are due.

-The corpus credits goes to github.com/gokul-uf/Boolean-Retrieval-System
+The corpus credits goes to S Gokula Krishnan.

 Self-Motivated project by : RISHABH JOSHI - BITS Pilani